Venkataprasad20/Atm-application-JDBC/README.md

 DB_PASSWORD

-DriverManager is used to establish the connection.
+DriverManager is used to establish the database connection.

 PreparedStatement is used to prevent SQL Injection.

 📋 Features